Molecular evolution: Mutation

 Mutations are permanent, transmissible changes to the genetic material (DNA or RNA) of a cell or virus.
-Mutations result from errors in DNA replication during cell division and by exposure to radiation, chemicals, and other environmental stressors, or viruses and transposable elements.
-Most mutations that occur are single nucleotide polymorphisms which modify single bases of the DNA sequence, resulting in point mutations.
+Mutations result from errors in DNA replication during cell division and by exposure to radiation, chemicals, other environmental stressors, viruses, or transposable elements.
+When point mutations to just one base-pair of the DNA fall within a region coding for a protein, they are characterized by whether they are synonymous (do not change the amino acid sequence) or non-synonymous.
 Other types of mutations modify larger segments of DNA and can cause duplications, insertions, deletions, inversions, and translocations.